palemtnrider/meetup_draft_k8s_doc_mac/PITCHME.md

 #### Helm
 Package manager for applications.
 Think RPM/Homebrew/Apt

-Package is a chart which is a template and values
+Package is a chart which consists of a template and values

 Three main components
 - Helm - the client